The Tenant Fees Act 2019

 How is the ban enforced?

-There is a huge incentive on local authorities to enforce the new legislation.
+There is a huge incentive on local authorities to enforce the legislation.
 The initial fine to a landlord or agency is £5,000 per fee charged to tenants at the enforcement officer's first visit - this is increased to £30,000 per fee charged to tenants or even a criminal prosecution consisting of an unlimited fine and a ban if the landlord/agency is found to continue charging the fees.

 Sources: